j-vollen/j-vollen.github.io/_pages/about.md

   - /about.html
 ---

-  I'm Jeremy, a Postdoctoral Fellow hosted by [Edith Elkind](https://sagemath.openbsd.amsterdam/edith/), at the Northwestern University Department of Computer Science.
+  I'm Jeremy, a Postdoctoral Scholar hosted by [Edith Elkind](https://sagemath.openbsd.amsterdam/edith/), at the Northwestern University Department of Computer Science.
 Prior to joining Northwestern, I completed a PhD in the [Algorithmic Decision Theory](https://www.cse.unsw.edu.au/~adt/) group at University of New South Wales, where I was advised by [Haris Aziz](https://sites.google.com/site/harisaziz/).
 I am broadly interested in topics at the intersection of microeconomic theory and algorithmics. <br/>

   Here is my [CV](https://j-vollen.github.io/files/CV_JeremyVollen.pdf) (updated November 2024).

 ## **What's new?**
-  *October 2025* I am starting a position as a Postdoctoral Fellow at Northwestern University, where I will be hosted by Edith Elkind.
+  *October 2025* I am starting a position as a Postdoctoral Scholar at Northwestern University, where I will be hosted by Edith Elkind.

   *September 2025* Our paper "Approximately Fair and Population Consistent Budget Division via Simple Payment Schemes" has been published in *Games and Economic Behavior*.